aDiThYa-808/Clausia/CONTRIBUTING.md

 - Report bugs by opening a GitHub Issue.
 - Suggest features via Issues or Discussions.
 - Improve documentation.
 - Submit code contributions through Pull Requests.

 ---

+## Branching
+- Submit all pull requests to the **dev** branch.
+- The `master` branch is reserved for production releases.
+- I will merge `dev` into `master` after review and testing.

+---